-- Editing Methods: Most of my editing is done using the features that fall under the Track Changes umbrella in Microsoft Word.
+- Editing Methods: Most of my editing is done using Track Changes in Microsoft Word.
 I am also perfectly comfortable with editing in Adobe using the program's text edit comments.
-Finally, if you have another preference for the editing method, I'm open to hearing your suggestion.
+If you have a different preference for the editing method, I'm open to hearing your suggestion.

 - Rate for Editing: I charge $5 per 250 words for my editing services, which include both copyediting and proofreading considerations.
 (The publishing industry standard for a manuscript page is 250 words.)
 This works out to $0.02 per word.
 Alternatively, I will edit at a rate of $25 per hour and am open to being paid per project.

 - Nondisclosure Agreements: If whatever you want me to review deals with sensitive topics and you'd like me to sign a nondisclosure agreement before any work begins, that's fine.
 Please provide the relevant paperwork, and I'll promptly fill it out and return it.

 - Reviews from Kibin clients

 - Google My Business website

 What I Edit

 - Academic work: Term papers, theses or dissertations, and scholarly articles intended for publication